-In March 2015, we entered into a development and license agreement with Catalent, pursuant to which we obtained certain license rights to the Zydis ODT technology in BHV-0223.
-We made an upfront payment of \$0.3 million to Catalent upon entering into the agreement and we are obligated to pay Catalent aggregate potential milestones up to \$1.6 million under the agreement, comprised of \$0.8 million in regulatory milestones and \$0.8 million in commercial milestones.
+In March 2015, we entered into a development and license agreement with Catalent, pursuant to which we obtained certain license rights to the Zydis ODT technology in BHV-0223. we made an upfront payment of \$0.3 million to Catalent upon entering into the agreement and we are obligated to pay Catalent up to \$1.6 million upon the achievement of specified regulatory and commercial milestones.
 We are also obligated to make royalty payments of a low single-digit percentage based on net sales of products licensed under the agreement.
 In July 2019, RemainCo assigned all rights and obligations under this agreement to our subsidiary, BTL.